How Industrial Ecommerce Companies Can Step Up Their Digital Game

 Increasing adoption of mobile.

-In addition to building a responsive website, B2B ecommerce brands could offer a companion mobile app that lets users make purchases, contact customer support and receive push notifications for order tracking and personalized recommendations.
+In addition to building a responsive website, B2B ecommerce brands could offer a companion mobile app where users can make purchases, contact customer support and receive push notifications for order tracking and personalized recommendations.

 AI and industrial ecommerce.

-AI provides new opportunities for industrial commerce companies to streamline operations, automate processes and improve the customer experience.
+AI provides new opportunities for industrial commerce companies to streamline operations, automate processes, tailor customer journeys and implement personalization at scale.

 Here are some use cases: